Project Mercury: America's 1st crewed space program

 Shepard's Freedom 7 flight was a success, but he was frustrated at not making it first.
 "We had 'em," Shepard is reported to have said about the Soviets at the time, according to the Neal Thompson 2007 biography, "Light This Candle: The Life and Times of Alan Shepard."
 "We had 'em by the short hairs, and we gave it away."

 Mercury's next flight, on July 21, 1961, ran into a major snag.
-Gus Grissom's Liberty Bell 7 performed relatively well on the 15-minute suborbital hop until splashdown, when the door unexpectedly blew open.
+Gus Grissom's Liberty Bell 7 performed relatively well on the 15-minute suborbital hop until splashdown when the door unexpectedly blew open.
 Grissom found himself in the water as the recovery helicopter tried in vain to rescue the spacecraft.
 The cause of the door problem was never found.

 In the aftermath of the debacle, some people argued that Grissom had messed up.
-However, a 2016 book by George Leopold, "Calculated Risk: The Supersonic Life and Times of Gus Grissom," argues that the astronaut displayed quick thinking while in the water, including trying to rescue the spacecraft at peril of his own life, according to Ars Technica.
+However, a 2016 book by George Leopold, "Calculated Risk: The Supersonic Life and Times of Gus Grissom," argues that the astronaut displayed quick thinking while in the water, including trying to rescue the spacecraft at the peril of his own life, according to Ars Technica.
 Grissom recovered from the incident and was assigned to the Apollo 1 mission, but he and his crew members died on the launch pad on Jan.
-27, 1967 during a fire.
+27, 1967, during a fire.

 Reaching orbit